Maltcommunity/repository-test-example/README.md

 A shell application is built to allow users to manage their tasks.

+A task is a very simple concept here: it's composed of a summary and a description, and it belongs to an owner.
+This is enough for our demonstration, and it already allows for imagining several realistic use cases.

 ## Points of interest

 * A repository interface speaking the language of the domain (i.e. a compile-time contract):